Valuation Adjustment Factors

 Can Adjustment Factors be Reviewed?

-Therefore, a review of the adjustment factor cannot be solely on your individual property.
+A review of an Adjustment Factor cannot be done for an individual property.
 The request for review can only be on the basis of how the factor was applied.
-For example, if the factor was applied to a whole municipality, then the review must relate to the whole municipality.
-Likewise, if the review was based on a locality, then the review is on that basis.
+For example, if the factor was applied to an entire local government area then the review must relate to the entire local government area.

 An application for review must be in writing and must be accompanied by a statement of the grounds for the review and relevant supporting evidence.
 It needs to be lodged with the Valuer-General within 60 days of the notice appearing in the Government Gazette.